 The project will be carried out at the Institute for BioEngineering (IBioE).
 The student will attain skills in biomaterial design, fabrication, characterisation and cell culture, using techniques such as; Scanning electron microscopy, Nano-indentation, mechanical property testing, ELISA and real time-RT-PCR etc. These skills will be essential for a student perusing industrial careers in the biomedical sector; in addition they will be important for an academic career in Tissue Engineering/Biomedical Engineering.

 Dr. Callanan - Edinburgh University Profile

 The University of Edinburgh is committed to equality of opportunity for all its staff and students, and promotes a culture of inclusivity.
 Please see details here: https://www.ed.ac.uk/equality-diversity

 To undertake this research, we are seeking a motivated candidate with an Honours degree at 2:1 or above in any of these areas, chemical engineering, chemistry, materials science, physics, mechanical engineering, biomedical engineering, synthetic chemistry, organic chemistry, biochemistry, molecular biology or a related discipline, possibly supported by an MSc Degree.
 Further information on English language requirements for EU/Overseas applicants.

 Applications are welcomed from self-funded students, or students who are applying for scholarships from the University of Edinburgh or elsewhere.

-Competition funding opportunities also available – please enquire.
+Competition funding opportunities available – please enquire.

 Further information and other funding options.